essentialaccessibility/aslint/README.md

 ## Local Playground

+### ASLint itself

 To use ASLint locally using browser the file `app/index.html` is being used.
 In order to build and test ASLint locally follow steps:

 1. Create local domain `localhost.aslint.org` and set to 127.0.0.1.
 2. Point root path to `[location of ASLint]/dist`
 3. Run `npm run build:all` to create ASLint package, translations and copy `app/index.html`.
 4. Open browser and go to `localhost.aslint.org`.

+### End-to-end test

+To see ASLint in action you can run the example located at `examples/puppeteer/test.js`.
+That example uses framework [Puppeteer](https://github.com/puppeteer/puppeteer).

+To run example follow:

+1. Run `node examples/puppeteer/test.js`

 ## Technology stack